 If you have further questions about applying, you can get in touch with us or read the complete undergraduate prospectus.
 Please try to come to our Science Open Days (which are held in late June or early July each year).
 The Open Days are well worth visiting because they let you see what goes on in the Department and allow you talk to staff, students and other visitors.

-The Department and University Science Open Days were held on 26th and 27th June 2013 and there will be an information desk in the Department on 20th September between 10am-4pm.
+The Department and University Science Open Days will be held on 2nd and 3rd July 2014 and there will be an information desk in the Department on 19th September between 10am-4pm.
 There is no need to book to visit the Department on these days but other college events may require booking.
 The University provides further information on the web at:

 If you have any queries, please contact:

 Academic Administrative Assistant